helloturbine/turbine-docs/docs/integrations/quickbooks.md

 To set up the integration, provision a user to the Turbine email address your account manager shares with you.
 That’s it!

-Turbine will gather all historical information on invoices and vendors, and capture invoices going forward.
+Turbine will not make historical changes pre-dating the integration.
+If you have other needs, speak with your account manager directly.

 Invoices created in QuickBooks will not be synced to Turbine.